opinion5 min read2026-04-12

 Writing about DUTCH panels, GI-MAP interpretation, organic acids, SIBO protocols, or mast cell activation syndrome requires actual subject matter expertise.
 Generic agencies either avoid these topics entirely (leaving a content gap) or write superficial content that practitioners find embarrassing.

 Dr. Piper Gibson tried to handle her own SEO content before working with me.
-She was spending hours researching keywords and trying to optimize blog posts — time she should have been spending with patients.
+She was spending hours researching keywords and trying to tune blog posts, time she should have been spending with patients.
 The content wasn't ranking because it wasn't built on a proper topical map.

 4. They ignore AI search